saucelabs/sauce-docs/docs/dev/cli/saucectl/storage/download.md

 <div className="cli-desc">
 <p><small>| REQUIRED | STRING |</small></p>

-Save the file to disk with this name.
+Saves the file to disk with this name.

 **Shorthand:** `-f <name>`